Dealing with gaps in graduate CVs and applications

 - Don’t make things up to fill in gaps: it is much too easy to be found out and you are unlikely to sound convincing.

 - Make sure you understand the skills employers are looking for.
 This will help you frame your experiences in a way that will increase your chances of being hired.
 Our guide to the top ten skills that will get you a graduate job is a good starting point.

 - Keep notes about your activities and responsibilities, both during term-time and vacations, that you can refer to when the time comes to apply for internships or graduate jobs.
 Include temporary or part-time jobs and extracurricular activities.
 It can be easy to overlook how much you have achieved and learned from your experiences outside your studies.

 - Seek advice.
 You can access your careers service even after you have graduated and careers advisers will be experienced in helping you to explain unusual gaps.
-You could also ask the advice of a HR professional (for example, if you meet them at a careers fair or event) or a recruitment consultant at a recruitment agency.
+You could also ask the advice of a HR professional (for example, if you meet them at a virtual careers fair or event) or a recruitment consultant at a recruitment agency.
 If it is appropriate, you could also ask the advice of a relevant charity.